 The remuneration of senior employees is set by reference to national arrangements.
 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Officers of Scottish local authorities.
-Circular CO/150 sets the amount of salary for Chief Officers for the period 1 April 2018 to 31 March 2021.
+Circular CO/151 sets the amount of salary for Chief Officers for 2021/2022.